CYPECAD

 Welded and bolted joints

 The joints modules designed by CYPE (Joints I. Welded.
 Warehouses with rolled and welded steel I sections, Joints II.
 Bolted.
 Warehouses with rolled and welded steel I sections, Joints III.
 Welded.
 Building frames with rolled and welded steel I sections, Joints IV.
-Bolted – Building frames with rolled and welded steel I sections) can be used in CYPECAD and Metal 3D (including the Integrated 3D structures of CYPECAD)
+Bolted – Building frames with rolled and welded steel I sections) can be used in CYPECAD and CYPE 3D (including the Integrated 3D structures of CYPECAD)

-The type of joints resolved using the Joints I and Joints II modules have a broader field of application in warehouses designed in Metal 3D and the Integrated 3D structures of CYPECAD, whilst the types of joints designed using the Joints III and Joints IV modules is more applicable to building structures composed of frames designed in CYPECAD.
+The type of joints resolved using the Joints I and Joints II modules have a broader field of application in warehouses designed in CYPE 3D and the Integrated 3D structures of CYPECAD, whilst the types of joints designed using the Joints III and Joints IV modules is more applicable to building structures composed of frames designed in CYPECAD.
 Nonetheless, each joint that is designed by any of the indicated modules is resolved in the same way regardless of the program in which it is applied; as a matter of fact, the Joints I, Joints II, Joints III and Joints IV modules have common joint types.

-Metal 3D.
+CYPE 3D.
 Click to enlarge

 More information on the properties of these modules can be found at the following links: